TugaDaDev/Organic-Growth/README.md

 DO NOTE THAT I DO NOT WORK FOR DISCORD NOR DO I REPRESENT THEM, **I DON'T HOLD RESPONSIBILITY IF YOU GET REJECTED DUE TO OTHER METRICS.**

+Read the whole thing, I put some tips too :).

 # Organic-Growth

 Here are some steps on how to organically grow your Discord Bot.